10 Things to Do in Columbus, Ohio

 Exhibits range from Gadgets to Oceans in the 320,000 square feet museum.
 Not much has changed over the years at COSI, including the dedication to family-fun and learning, which made our recent visit a trip down memory lane.

-“Progress” is my favorite part of the museum, showing retro displays dating back decades and how living was during that time period.
+“Progress” is my favorite part of the museum, showing retro displays dating back decades and how living was during that period.

 Tip: COSI’s outdoor park affords a great skyline view of downtown Columbus.